lubieowoce/sumtype/README.md

     True
 ```

-### Features planned for `1.0`
+### Features coming in `1.0`
-- Argument typechecking - always, or in __debug__ mode only
+- Actually include the user annotations in the generated constructors
 - Default values
+- Argument typechecking - always, or in `__debug__` mode only
+- `.from_dict()`

-### Possible features
+### Possible future features

+- `mypy` support.
+Last time I checked, it didn't really handle metaclass-created classes - that might have changed.
+Alternatively, we could provide a way to generate stub files.
+- Statically generating a class definition to a file

-- Provide alternative dynamic alternatives to custom-generated methods --
+- Dynamic alternatives to custom-generated methods –
 might be useful if startup time is more important than efficiency

-- An alternative implementation backed by tuples if true immutability is desired
+- An alternative implementation backed by tuples if true immutability is desired –
-- Support opt-in mutability
+there's currently no way to make a `__slots__`-based implementation watertight in that aspect, though we're doing our best

+- *Maybe* opt-in mutability – currently, you can use `Thing._unsafe_set_Foo_x(foo, 10)` if you want that, but that's not a nice interface